-So, real art isn't a pretty picture, and it makes you notice everything around you.
 Waters says sometimes the art he likes best, he hates first.
-Then he thinks about it and loves it and buys it.
-With all the talk of art that is trouble, art that can kill you and art that makes you feel something -- love, or hate -- I am wondering how Waters might advise someone who's never spent much time with art.
+Then he thinks about it, decide he loves it, and buys it.
+With all the talk of art that is trouble, art that can kill you, and art that makes you feel something -- love, or hate -- I am wondering how Waters might advise someone whose never spent much time with art.
 After all, ArtPrize organizers have said time and time again that they want the annual event to inspire dialogue, to make people start to think and talk about art.
-Waters has one thing he says the the ArtPrize attendee should never say.
+Waters has one thing he says the ArtPrize attendee should never say.

 "Don't say the most unsophisticated thing," he warns, "which is, 'my kid could do this.'
 Guess what?
 They didn't.
 That's the dumbest possible thing you could say.
 Because the answer is, the painting you're saying that about just sold for $11 million.
 So, who's the dumb one?
 I mean, you have to not have contempt before investigation, which is a term they use in [Alcoholics Anonymous].
 I'm not in AA, but I'm telling you, you cannot have contempt before investigation.
 If you do, you might as well stay home, because you're going to just be stupid and you're never going to give it a chance, so why waste your time and say dumb things that other people might hear you saying?"